Keeping the Cornea in Shape

 sWritten by: Lauren Schneider

 Does your vision seem blurrier than usual?
-While common ophthalmologic conditions, such as cataracts or glaucoma, may be the culprit, patients and providers should not rule out keratoconus, which is caused by thinning of the cornea, the protective outer layer that regulates how light passes into the eye.
+While common ophthalmologic conditions, such as cataracts or glaucoma, may be the culprit, patients and providers should not rule out keratoconus, which is caused by thinning of the cornea, the protective outer layer of the eye that regulates how light passes into the eye.

 According to the American Academy of Ophthalmology, keratoconus reportedly affects 1 in 700 people.
 However, the real prevalence of the condition is thought to be much higher.